UNix202020/learn-co-sandbox/CLIproject/README.md

 # CLIproject

-This is a CLI app built with an API that's about Studio Chibli characters.
+This is a CLI app built with an API that's about Studio Ghibli characters.